omeldar/raytracer/README.md

 To start that, we need a camera in the scene.

-We'll define a standard camera which works with an aspect ratio of 16:9
+We'll define a standard camera which is positioned at $(0, 0, 0)$.
+Later, we will try to move that camera and observe what effect it has on our scene.

 ```haskell
 defaultCamera :: Int -> Int -> Camera